 This 20th-century boat-shaped raft, used in Bolivia, has the same design as rafts used in Egypt thousands of years ago.

 Storage Jars in Sea Trade

-In the far end, you can see Storage Jars in Sea Trade exhibition.
+In the far end, you can see the Storage Jars in the Sea Trade exhibition.

 Most of the storage jars were brought in by fishermen who trawl their sack-shaped nets behind their boats along the bottom of the sea.
 Occasionally, when the nets are raised with their catches of fish, jars which had been lying on the sea-bed are retrieved.
 The rest were discovered by underwater archaeological expeditions.
 The jars exhibited were mainly found off Achziv, Acre, Shikmona, Athlit, Dor, Caesarea, Michmoret, Ashdod, and Ashkelon.